PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 **PbixProjectName-Translations-Master.csv**.
 When the master translations sheet opens in Microsoft Excel, you can see all secondary language columns and all translations.
-You can think of the master translation sheet as a backup of all the translation work you have done on a project-wide basis.
+You can think of the master translation sheet as a backup of all translations on a project-wide basis.

 <img src="./images/BuildingMultiLanguageReportsInPowerBI/media/image63.png"  style="width:98%"  />